basisproject/basisproject.github.io/faq.md

 No. Socialization requires an active intent: it is not implicit.
 Just because something is used in a productive capacity does not automatically mean it is now communally owned.
 Exactly what is socialized and what isn't is a decision made democratically by each region, and doesn't affect your personal belongings.

+## Isn't this socialism?

+Sure, yeah.
+A form of it.

 ## But isn't socialism evil?

 Certainly not if it's voluntary.